 Table 3.1.
-Antenna Efficiency and Peak Gain
+MGM240S antenna specification

-Parameter With optimal layout Note Efficiency -1 dB Antenna efficiency, gain and radiation pattern are highly depend- Peak gain ent on the application PCB layout and mechanical design.
-Refer to 7.
-Design Guidelines for recommendations to achieve optimal antenna performance.
+Antenna efficiency, gain and radiation pattern are dependent on the application PCB layout and mechanical design.
+Antenna specification is based on the assumption that the host board design guidelines in Section 7.
+Design Guidelines are followed.